Punshnut/macos-focusly/README.md

 ### Highlights
 - Status bar control with primary and context menus, including quick toggles, presets, and launch-at-login management.
 - Per-display overlays rendered above desktop icons with smooth animations, configurable opacity, blur, and tint.
-- Preset library (“Blur (Focus)”, “Warm”, “Colorful”, “Monochrome”) that you can tweak without losing the defaults - overrides live per monitor.
+- Four built-in ambience filters — Blur (Focus), Warm, Colorful, Monochrome — each tweakable per monitor without losing the defaults.
+- Three status bar icon styles (Dot, Halo, Equalizer) so you can match Focusly to the rest of your menu bar.
 - Customisable global shortcut powered by Carbon hotkeys; capture any modifier combination directly from Preferences.
 - Preferences window built with SwiftUI that updates overlays in real time and keeps settings in sync with UserDefaults.
 - Login item integration through `SMAppService` so Focusly can light up automatically after you sign in.